johnzja/Deep-learning-enhanced-Rydberg-multifrequency-microwave-recognition/README.md

 The CUDA version is 11.4 and driver version is 471.96 (by ```$nvidia-smi```).

 ### Python Dependencies
 The code uses Python 3.6.11.
-The necessary packages are written in `environment.yml` file.
+The necessary packages are follows:
 ```
 tensorflow-gpu == 2.1.0
 keras == 2.3.1